For some who have suffered a personal injury in Georgia, they may have encountered a legal doctrine known as avoidable consequences.

 This is a defense that those who cause an accident or injury use to shift the blame from them to a victim.

-It is one of many reasons why if you are injured in an accident, it is better to get advice and representation from an Atlanta personal injury lawyer instead of going it alone.
+It is one of many reasons why if you are injured in an accident, it is better to get advice and representation from an Atlanta wrongful death lawyer instead of going it alone.

 The primary law about avoidable consequences can be found in OCGA § 51-11-7.

 That section of Georgia law provides that if a plaintiff could have avoided a personal injury caused by the defendant by taking ordinary care, then he or she is not entitled to recover from the defendant.

 This is a harsh legal doctrine that can obstruct a victim from getting his or her just due from a person who causes a personal injury.